Our development is supported by an international network of academic, clinical and industrial collaborators

 The Company is also collaborating with a large number of world leading cancer centres and clinical networks such as, in France, the cooperative groups ALFA et GOELAMS, the Institut Gustave Roussy and the Hôpital Saint Louis in Paris, the Institut Paoli-Calmettes in Marseille; and in the United States, the Ohio State’s James Cancer Hospital, the Dana-Farber Cancer Institute, the Memorial Sloan-Kettering Cancer Center, and the National Cancer Institutes (NCI).

-Since inception, Innate Pharma has collaborated with leading academic teams in the field of the biology of the immune system and innate immunity, notably the INSERM ( French National Institute of Health and Medical Research) and CNRS ( French National Centre for Scientific Research) teams; the Centre d’Immunologie Marseille-Luminy (CIML), in France; the Universities of Genoa and Perugia in Italy, the Institut Paul Scherrer in Switzerland or the Ohio State University, Berkeley and Stanford universities in the United States.
+Since inception, Innate Pharma has collaborated with leading academic teams in the field of the biology of the immune system and innate immunity, notably the INSERM ( French National Institute of Health and Medical Research), CNRS ( French National Centre for Scientific Research), AFMB teams and the Centre d’Immunologie Marseille-Luminy (CIML), in France; the Universities of Genoa and Perugia in Italy, the Institut Paul Scherrer in Switzerland or the Ohio State University, Berkeley and Stanford universities in the United States.
 The Company has demonstrated its commitment to collaborative projects, as is shown today by its product pipeline, resulting to a large degree from fruitful academic collaborations.